-By far, our favorite way to cook steak is on the grill, but sometimes that just isn’t a possibility.
+By far, our preferred method is grilling a steak, but sometimes that just isn’t a possibility.
 Maybe you’ve run out of charcoal or gas (or pellets) and the store isn’t open or maybe it’s four degrees below zero outside and not even steak can inspire the fortitude in you to brave that out.
 Sometimes, you just have to move your steak operations inside.

 It is possible entirely possible to cook a steak in the oven — and for the steak to be delicious.
 To be more specific, it is possible to finish your steak in the oven.
 You do not want to cook your steak entirely in the oven, as it’ll turn out a sub-par cut of meat that your partner will quietly slip to the dog while you’re not looking.
 She’ll say it was delicious, but she would be lying to your face.
 We can promise you that.
 But, as long as you have a good cast iron skillet, a nice cut of meat, and maybe even a little butter, you’ll be more than okay when it comes to cooking steak in the oven.

 To show you just how easy it is, we’ve prepared a ribeye steak recipe that we really think you’re going to enjoy.
 Below the steak recipe, we’ve also included recipes for rosemary potatoes and a chimichurri sauce, which will liven up any cut of meat you put it on top of.